AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 Row 159 contains Antarctica.
 Since it just takes up space on my map, I decided to simply drop it.

 At this point, I can get on with plotting.
 In particular, I'll be plotting two layers.
-The first layer will plot the avaliable data, the second will plot any country who's data is missing.
+The first layer will plot the available data, the second will plot any country who's data is missing.

 ```python